vtortola/dawg/README.md

 $ cat espanol.dawg | dawg unbuild > espanol.copy.txt
 ```

 However keep in mind that the DAWG does not contain empty lines or duplicated words, and the order may be different than in the original wordlist.
-This specific source wordlist file `espanol.txt` contains some words that are repeated, so the correct way of matching its content against the wordlist generated from a DAWG file would be to also remove duplications from the source.
+This specific source wordlist file `espanol.txt` contains some words that are repeated, so the correct way of matching its content against the wordlist generated from a DAWG file would be to also remove duplications from the source and sort them in the same way.

 ```
 $ cat espanol.txt | wc -l